Dimondheart/Space-Invaders-Game/README.md

 - Multiplayer option (both classic and, if added, the defense/coop game mode mentioned above)
 - A special weapon with a longer recharge time that allows you to shoot sideways (gives you more chance to win and hopefully would make it more fun and less "OMG I let one  or two enemies get too far down I'm doomed!!!", and also some other possibilities for things like suicide bomber enemies that come in from the side)
 - Tough motherships that dispense smaller enemies until destroyed
+- Multiplayer mode where one player plays as invaders